AVEVA/CONNECT-data-services-developer-docs/content/home/health.md

 # Health

-The **Health** page displays the health status of each service and namespace in your OSIsoft Cloud Services (OCS) tenant.
+The **Health** page displays the health status of each service and namespace in your AVEVA Data Hub tenant.
 You can access this page from the **Home** page by selecting **System Health**.

 ## Service Health

-**Service Health** includes a health status for each service and namespace included in your OCS tenant.
+**Service Health** includes a health status for each service and namespace included in your AVEVA Data Hub tenant.
 The namespace region is displayed as well.
 For more information about each icon, see [Statuses](#statuses).

 ## Community Health